Creuna-Oslo/prop-types-csharp/README.md

 ### Options: `Object`

-**async**: `Boolean` = `false`

-It's recommended to set this to true when running with webpack dev server for these reasons:

-- The build can finish before class generation is done, meaning faster hot reloading of the browser.
-- Classes are written to disk by the plugin (Webpack dev server only writes to memory).
-Handy if you have generated classes in version control and don't want to do a production build before each commit.

 **compilerOptions**: `Object`

 Options passed to the compiler, such as input language and formatting choices.
 Supported options are listed in the [Node.js API options](#compiler-options)